Are you looking for the best backpack hatchet you can buy? Look no further. The Gränsfors Bruks Wildlife

 - Beard: As mentioned, when describing the heel, if the bit extends beyond the head, you have a beard on your axe.

 - Cheek: The Cheek is the smooth side area of the axe head.
 While it may not seem like an important part of the axe head, it serves many functions.
-If it has a sharper wedge, it will be easier for chopping but may be less durable.
+If it has a sharper wedge, it will be easier to chop but may be less durable.
 If it has a wider incline (thicker), it will have greater durability but will be more strenuous for chopping.
 The right multi-purpose axe will have a good balance for multiple uses.

 - Butt or Poll: The backside of the axe, opposite the bit, is known as the Butt or Poll.
 This section isn’t just for hammering, as it helps create the right balance and control when using the axe.